schleuder/schleuder-website/docs/index.md

 #### Resending

-The resending-keywords must be included in messages sent to the normal list-address: `listname@hostname`.
+The resending-keywords must be included in messages sent to the normal list-address: `foo@hostname`.

 x-resend: someone@example.org
 : Send the message to the given address, encrypted if possible, otherwise in the clear.